-The biggest single reason why people invest in an Acorn Stairlift to significantly improve their daily quality of life is arthritis.
+Arthritis is the biggest single reason why people invest in an Acorn Stairlift to significantly improve their daily quality of life.

 Although it comes in many forms, arthritis is broadly defined as a condition which causes inflammation and pain in one or several of the body’s joints.

-It operates an extremely useful website (www.arthritiscare.org.uk) packed with advice, information, practical tips and other resources for anyone living with arthritis or caring for someone else with the condition.
-It also has a free helpline on 0808 8004050.
-Arthritis Care also produces a wide range of booklets and guides on all aspects of arthritis, which are free to download from its website or can be ordered as paper copies.
-Among them is an excellent guide to Managing Pain, which can be downloaded by clicking here.
+It operates an extremely useful website (versusarthritis.org) packed with advice, information, practical tips and other resources for anyone living with arthritis or caring for someone else with the condition.
+It also has a free helpline on 0800 5200 520.
+One of the most helpful sections of the website is on Managing Pain, and can be found by clicking here.

-It has various sections, including pain relief, the importance of rest and relaxation, complementary therapies and getting the support you need, but the first section of the booklet focuses on using your joints well.
+It covers topics including pain relief, the importance of rest and relaxation, complementary therapies and getting the support you need.
+Another very important aspect is using your joints well.
 By taking care about how you move and carry out everyday tasks and perhaps finding new ways to do things, you can reduce the stress on arthritic joints and minimise the pain they cause.
-As part of the booklet, Arthritis Care lists seven top tips for using your joints well:
+Here are seven top tips for using your joints well:

 - Respect pain.
 If you have increased pain lasting at least a couple of hours after you’ve completed a task, try do a little less next time, or go about it in a way that takes less effort.

 - Become aware of your body positions.
 It’s good to avoid being in one position for a long time, or any posture that makes you feel stiff.
 It can help to avoid activities that need a tight grip or put too much pressure on your fingers.
 Try using equipment that helps to reduce stress on joints, such as easy-turn taps, a pick-up reacher and raised seats.